 Note: cervical radiculopathy and cervical myelopathy are discussed further later in the leaflet.
 The following section concerns cervical spondylosis without radiculopathy or myelopathy.

 What are the treatments for cervical spondylosis without radiculopathy or myelopathy?

 Exercise your neck and keep active

 Aim to keep your neck moving as normally as possible.
 During flare-ups the pain may be quite bad and you may need to rest for a day or so.
-However, gently exercise the neck as soon as you are able.
-You should not let it 'stiffen up'.
+However, gently exercise the neck as soon as you are able to do so.
+You should not let it stiffen up.
 Gradually try to increase the range of the neck movements.
 Every few hours gently move the neck in each direction.
 Do this several times a day.

 As far as possible, continue with normal activities.
 You will not cause damage to your neck by moving it.